 Lemon Simple Syrup

-- After a few minutes, remove the lemon peel and discard.
+- Remove from heat; let the zest steep for a few minutes to intensify the flavor.
+Strain out the zest and discard.
 Pour lemon simple syrup into a glass jar and let it come to room temperature before using.

 Homemade Lemonade